ccgriffin/tracking-server/docs/flespi-setup.md

 ## Prerequisites

 1. A Flespi account (sign up at [flespi.io](https://flespi.io))
-2. Your tracking server deployed and accessible via HTTPS
+2. Your tracking server deployed and accessible via HTTP/HTTPS
-3. Authentication credentials for your tracking server
+3. A GPS tracking device supported by Flespi

 ## Configuration Steps